Bambo-Rambo/TinyFinder/Notes.md

 The TinyMT algorithm in gen 6 games is being used to decide various things including when an encounter is triggered, the encounter slot, the nature sync etc.

 # Generation
-Unlike the main seed, the TinyMT seed depends solely on your system's current RTC when you boot the game.
+Unlike the main seed, the TinyMT seed depends solely on the system's current RTC when the game is booted.
 On Citra, it can be abused very easily by setting the RTC to fixed mode but on console it's about milisecond accuracy.
 Citra does not support miliseconds yet so for every second added to the RTC, the TinyMT initial seed is increased by 1000 (0x3E8 in hex).